Private Collections and Articles for Internal Users

 Can I password protect a collection or site?

-Beacon offers the ability for you to control access to a Docs site with your own security.
-Take a look at Restrict Docs Site Access with Beacon to learn how to set that up.
-We do not currently offer the ability to password protect a collection or site within Docs itself.
+Beacon also offers the ability for you to control access to Docs content within Beacon.
+Take a look at Restrict Docs Site Access with Beacon.

 Can I store sensitive customer data in a private Collection?